FGRibreau/spm/README.md

 ### Goals

+- `sbti install amqp-client scalaz -S ` should resolve both dependencies, add any missing resolvers to `build.sbt` and install the latest versions
 - auto-resolve (use a central repository?)
 - search names in repositories. e.g. If the user ask to install amqp-client, sbti should asks if he meant com.rabbitmq/amqp-client@X.X.X and other equivalents